Info Agency Main Banner Content

-Originally found in Arizona, TCD affects many types of walnut trees to varying degrees but is lethal to black walnuts in the western states.
+Originally found in Arizona, TCD affects many types of walnut trees to varying degrees but is typically lethal to black walnuts in the western states.
 The decline of the walnut in western states has caused concern in the Midwest about TCD.
-In Indiana walnut trees are often grown in plantations in Indiana but also are common in the state's urban and rural forests.
+In Indiana walnut trees are often grown in plantations and they are also common in the state's urban and rural forests.

 TCD is spread by walnut twig beetles carrying a newly identified fungus (Geosmithia morbida).
 Smaller than a pinhead, the beetles bore into walnut branches, feeding on the tree's bark tissues and depositing the fungus that creates a canker, or dead area, under the bark.
 Multiple feedings cause the formation of thousands of cankers under the bark that blend together and destroy the tree's ability to transport water and nutrients.
 Gradually, branches die, and then the entire tree.

-Walnut trees affected by the disease typically die within two to three years after symptoms are noticed.
+In western states, walnut trees affected by the disease typically die within two to three years after symptoms are noticed.
 However, one study monitoring walnut trees with TCD in Virginia and Tennessee reported trees that seem to be recovering from symptoms of dieback.
 Preliminary reports seem to show that — at least in the Midwest and East— the development of TCD in walnut trees coincides with an additional stress event, such as drought.

 Geosmithia morbida was isolated from a native weevil, Stenomimus pallidus in a black walnut plantation in Yellowwood State Forest in Brown County in December 2013.
 This was the first time the fungus was detected on an insect other than the walnut twig beetle.
 Geosmithia morbida has not been detected in any other location in Indiana.